alephium/docs/docs/dapps/build-dapp-from-scratch.md

 ) implements IFungibleToken {
 ```

-The first four fields will be immutable values that store the data required to serve our [IFungibleToken interface](https://github.com/alephium/alephium-web3/blob/master/packages/web3/std/fungible_token_interface.ral).
+The first four fields are immutable values required to serve the [IFungibleToken interface](https://github.com/alephium/alephium-web3/blob/master/packages/web3/std/fungible_token_interface.ral).
-`mut balance` is a mutable value that keeps track of how many tokens are left in this faucet.
+`balance` is a mutable value that keeps track of how many tokens are left in this faucet.

-You can see that our contract emits an `event` and defines an `error` code.
-Read the following for more info on [events](https://wiki.alephium.org/ralph/getting-started#events) and [error handling](https://wiki.alephium.org/ralph/getting-started#error-handling).
+You can see that our contract emits an `event` and defines an `error`
+code.
+For more information please read [events](https://wiki.alephium.org/ralph/getting-started#events) and [error handling](https://wiki.alephium.org/ralph/getting-started#error-handling).

-This is followed by 5 access methods for the different contract's arguments.
+This is followed by 5 access methods for each of the contract's arguments.

 The last method is where the magic happens: